Saint Julian Press, Inc.

 into the many mansions of my heart,

-a bouquet of lilies from her garden, Easter Lilies in May.
+a bouquet of lilies, Easter Lilies in May.

-Oh, more than a dozen I can picture now.
+Oh, more than a dozen I imagine now.

 even more flowers.